- Center for Gifted Education

 Location: Maxim Doucet Hall 107B

-The department of Counselor Education offers FREE counseling services to UL Lafayette students, faculty, staff, and their families a wide range of counseling services including:
+The department of Counseling offers FREE counseling services to UL Lafayette students, faculty, staff, and their families a wide range of counseling services including:

 - Individual Counseling